|.||Group 1|| ||Group 2|| ||Group 3|| ||Group 4|

 5 The batting side will provide the fielding side with the match ball to use which must be a Westmorland League Ball.
 In the final this will be provided by the League.

-6. All group matches shall be arranged and dates advised to the Fixtures Secretary no later than 1st May and shall be played by 18th June: the date of re-arranged fixtures must be notified within 72 hours of the original fixture.
-The home team shall offer the visitors two dates.
-All matches are to be played midweek unless prior agreement is given by the Fixtures Secretary
+6. All group matches shall be arranged in dates specified and dates advised to the Fixtures Secretary no later than 26th April.
+The date of re-arranged fixtures must be notified within 72 hours of the original fixture and must be no later than 28th June The home team shall decide the date of the match.
+All matches are to be played within the dates given for the fixture.

 7 The competition will be arranged on a round robin basis.
 5 points will be allocated for a win, 3 points for a tied game and 0 points to either team in an incomplete game.
 The top team from each group will go into the semi finals.
-In the event of 2 teams finishing equal after the round robin matches the winner/s will be decided by dividing the aggregate runs scored by each team by the number of wickets lost (information will be taken from results sheets.
-If a team field less than 11 players and are all out, for the purpose of aggregate wickets, all out shall be deemed as losing 10 wickets.
+In the event of 2 teams finishing equal after the round robin matches the winner/s will be determined on the net run rate (information will be taken from results sheets

 8 The matches will consist of one innings per side of 20 six bowl overs.
 No bowler may bowl more than one fifth of agreed overs.
 In the event of any bowler breaking down and being unable to complete an over, the remaining balls shall be bowled by another bowler and such remaining balls will count as a full over as far as a bowlers limit is concerned.
 Prior to the game, if weather conditions dictate, a game may be reduced up to a minimum of 10 overs per innings if both captains agree.